-by RADM Stephen Redd, MD, Director, Office of Public Health Preparedness and Response, Centers for Disease Control and Prevention (CDC)
+Written by RADM Stephen Redd, MD, director of the Office of Public Health Preparedness and Response at the Centers for Disease Control and Prevention (CDC)

 We issued a challenge to ourselves and to all nations of the world to make concrete pledges towards three key goals: prevent, detect and respond.
 We have to prevent outbreaks by reducing risks.
 We need to detect threats immediately wherever they arise.
 And we need to respond rapidly and effectively when we see something happening so that we can save lives and avert even larger outbreaks.